What is the Action Plan for Planning Reform?Show more

 Whether you are renovating or building a new house, taking on a development of any size, or thinking about the shape of your community, town or city – the planning system affects you.

-As implementation of the Action Plan for Planning Reform continues, it is timely to seek feedback and ensure we consider any further changes that can be incorporated in our reform program to create a contemporary and robust planning system for Western Australia.
+As implementation of the Action Plan for Planning Reform initiatives continue, feedback will be sought to ensure a contemporary and robust planning system for Western Australia is created.